 No-Limit Texas Hold’em is, without any doubt, by far the most popular form of poker.

-In the 1998 cult classic movie Rounders, Matt Damon’s character Mike McDermott described it as “the Cadillac of poker”.
-Please note, however, that that movie is set in the 90’s, when the most commonly played game was Limit Hold’em, while No-Limit was only played by the daring and the seasoned pros.
-These days, NLHE is more like Ford – ubiquitous and widely varying in quality.
+In his classic 1979 poker strategy book Super/System, 10-time WSOP bracelet winner Doyle Brunson called No-Limit Holdem “the Cadillac of poker”.
+Please note, however, that that book was written in the 70’s, when the most commonly played game was Limit Hold’em, while No-Limit was only played by the daring and the seasoned pros.
+These days, NLHE is more like a Ford – ubiquitous and widely varying in quality.

 Go to any online poker room and you’ll find tables full of players playing $0.01/$0.02 No-Limit Hold’em.
 Also, the biggest buy-in tournaments featuring the very best in the poker world are also No-Limit Hold’em games.
 If you know what poker is, almost certainly you know how to play No-Limit Texas Hold’em.